 You know it's cold when the chocolate bar you brought makes an audible crunch when you bite it

 ...the chocolate bar you brought makes an audible crunch when you bite it - just as if it had been left in a cold fridge.

 As the temperature dropped, the BG shell jacket was swapped for the thick Kozi Kidz fleece.
 This is a great outer layer when it is cold but dry, and it kept our BG Junior snug.

 Not the chocolate bar but the galaxy (again, not that chocolate bar).

-I tried capturing it on camera, but failed and only managed to get a few stars.
-A good picture, but just does not show what we saw.
-We had been transported from being on a hill side in Wales to flying through space.
-Evening the opening titles of Star Wars doesn’t show anywhere near the number of stars we saw.
+I tried capturing it on camera but failed and only got a few stars.
+A good picture, but does not show what we saw.
+We had been transported from being on a hillside in Wales to flying through space.
+Evening the opening titles of Star Wars don't show near the number of stars we saw.

 20:30 - Bed - Slide - Bed

 The area we were sleeping in was flat...for a hill.

 As soon as our sleeping bags went on the self-inflating mats, we slid down the hill and even poked outside the end of our shelter.